 Tracy Brown joined WBEZ / Chicago Public Media in 2019 as managing editor after spending more than 25 years in newspapers.
 She was promoted to chief content officer in April 2021, leading strategy and the station’s news operations across digital and broadcast.
-The NPR affiliate station now has nearly 550,000 listeners a week across radio and digital streaming platforms, and its digital audience for non-audio content has doubled in size to more than 1 million people weekly.
+The NPR affiliate station now has early 550,000 listeners a week across radio and digital streaming platforms, and its digital audience for non-audio content has doubled in size to more than 1 million people weekly.

 Before WBEZ, Tracy spent 12 years at The Atlanta Journal-Constitution where she helped launch the award-winning narrative series, Personal Journeys.
 She also served as co-chair of Cox Media Group’s Diversity and Inclusion Council.
 For more than a decade, she also worked at The Dallas Morning News in Texas, and in stints at the St. Petersburg Times in Florida and The State newspaper in Columbia, S.C.